How to check the local area before buying a house

 What can I check on-line?

 Perhaps there is a pub tucked away that you had not noticed previously.
-Again, this could be a positive as well as a negative.
+Maybe this is a plus, maybe not.

-Using a satellite view will give you a perspective of any green space locally, or industrial areas that may cause a lot of traffic flow.
+The satellite view will give you a perspective of any green space locally, or any industrial areas that may cause a lot of traffic flow.

 Check if there are any planning applications in the area

-With local authorities under pressure to build more homes you might find those green fields behind your new home have been earmarked for development.
-Check the council's Local Plan to examine the areas that have been designated possible future development sites.
+With local authorities under pressure to build ever more homes, you might find those green fields behind your new home have been earmarked for development.
+Check the local council's area plan to examine the areas that have been designated as possible future development sites.

 For more immediate planning applications the Government's Planning Portal can direct you to the local planning authority website, where you can search for applications.

 Although the vendor might know that his next-door neighbour is planning to extend over his garage, he may not be aware that the owners of the old mill down the road intend to convert it to a food manufacturing business and restaurant for example.